nesarashree/latent-variable-methods/README.md

 - The final GPFA model in `GPFA_data.ipynb` isn't currently saved in a form that supports inference on new data without refitting.
 - Raster plots aren't yet shown alongside every latent trajectory plot.
-- The behavior-correlation analysis in `GPFA_data.ipynb` assumes `binned_behaviors` has already been built elsewhere and doesn't validate its alignment with `binned_trials`.
 - `behavioral_decoding.ipynb` and `GPFA_data.ipynb` each rebuild `gpfa_data`
   and `binned_trials` independently — if you're evaluating the same session across metrics, this means the two notebooks may not be using an identical train/test trial split unless `RANDOM_SEED` and fold settings are kept in sync.
-- PSTH matching and forward-prediction evaluations from the Neural Latents Benchmark framework aren't implemented in this repo yet.
-- In `cosmoothing_bps.ipynb`, the per-`x_dim` printout at the end of Section 7.1 (`for d in X_DIMS: np.mean(final_bps_per_neuron[d])`) doesn't do what it looks like — `final_bps_per_neuron` is a flat list of per-neuron scores for the single final run at `best_x_dim`, not a dict keyed by dimensionality, so it indexes into that list positionally rather than looking up per-`x_dim` results.
-Use the CV curve (`cv_results`) for per-dimensionality comparisons;
-  treat that printout as informational only until it's fixed.
 - `cosmoothing_bps.ipynb`'s `FIXED_X_DIM` (used for the robustness sweep in
   Section 8) is hardcoded rather than automatically pulled from the CV result in Section 7 — update it manually if cross-validation picks a different best